You have a craving for cookies and feel like getting creative in the kitchen. There is only one problem—no rolling pin. It’s time to go shopping!

 What makes a great rolling pin for cookies?

-Feeling confused and overwhelmed?
+Feeling confused and overwhelmed with the huge amount of rolling pins out there?
 Thankfully, the Internet is just a click away to help solve the problem, and prevent a cookie dough disaster.
 There are plenty of online resources available to help you find a rolling pin that’s perfect for your baking needs.

 For example, the website BBC Good Food has rolling pin tips given by several contestants from the award-winning TV show: The Great British Bake Off.
 These guys are experts when it comes to baking, and describe the pin as a “fundamental” piece of kitchen equipment.